Blendify/blender-manual/blender_docs/manual/animation/markers.rst

    Unlike the keyframes, markers are always placed at a whole frame number, you cannot set a marker at frame 2.5.

-Markers can be created and edited in all of the following editors:
+Markers can be created and edited in the following editors:

 - The :doc:`Graph Editor </editors/graph_editor/introduction>`.
 - The :doc:`Action Editor </animation/actions>`.